liammagee/autobiography/drama/ashley_director_instruction.md

 {dialog_history}
 </interaction>

-Reply with appropriate stage directions and external events.
+Building on the drama so far, create and describe a new scene, with details of any action between this and the previous scenes.

+Include appropriate external actions and stage directions.
 Do not mention any names.
 Do not continue the script by simulating characters.

-Here's an example.
-But don't take it too literally - be sensitive to the context.

-*Suddenly, there is a loud crash offstage, like something heavy falling and shattering. {character_name} flinches at the sound but tries to hide their reaction.
-Muffled angry voices can be heard in the distance.*
+Build on the existing drama by creating action.
+Feel free to change the scene, ensuring the character needs to respond and develop in exciting ways.

+Important: Stick to explicit stage instructions of action and scenery.
+Do not add phrases like "What will happen next?"

+Always include the action in Markdown italics: '*Description of events*'.